brandaorafael/NodeBaseProject/README.md

     node app.js

-## Testing the API

 If the project was started with success, it will be routing the API on the port 3000 of your computer.
 To test the example endpoint, use you browser to go to the url [localhost:3000/v1/example](localhost:3000/v1/example/).
 The browser will return the message ```{success: true}``` on the screen.

+## Testing the API

+This project uses [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) as frameworkss for automated tests.
+To add new tests you may follow the pattern in the ```test``` folder and look the documention of both framewrks.
+To run the tests, run the command ```npm test```.